James Cochrane (judge): Career

 He was called to the bar at the Inner Temple in 1829 and he became the Attorney General of Gibraltar in 1837.
 He was replaced in that position by the Irish attorney Marcus Costello when he was made chief justice there on the 3 July 1841.
 He was knighted in 1845.

 During his time in Gibraltar he presided over the Vice Admiralty Court in December 1872 which enquired into the fate of the Mary Celeste, a ship that was found abandoned at sea without any rational explanation.

 Cochrane resigned in 1877 after serving as Chief Justice for thirty-six years.
 On that occasion General Lord Napier of Magdala, Governor of the fortress, said of him:

 Personal life

 Cochrane had married Theresa in 1829, daughter of Colonel William Haly, who died in 1873.
 He died at Glen Rocky, his house in Gibraltar, on 24 June 1883, leaving one son, the Rev. Thomas Cochrane, rector of Stapleford Abbotts in Essex.
+He is buried at Witham's Cemetery in Gibraltar.

 When Cochrane was first appointed, he had a villa constructed during the 1840s and whilst it was being built a cave was discovered.
 Judge's Cave took its name from Cochrane.
-The cave was of some importance as it contained human remains and early visitors to the cave included Abbe Henri Breuil, George Busk and local investigater William Willoughby Verner Cole.
+The cave was of some importance as it contained human remains and early visitors to the cave included Abbe Henri Breuil, George Busk and local investigator William Willoughby Verner Cole.